My partner feels more strongly about me than I do about him

 Even if you know him well, you may not be able to predict how he will act or what he'll say.
 There's also no way to guarantee that he won't share your private information with others.
 What you can do is to treat him with the respect you are expecting for from him, and hope for the best.

 Lastly, you may want to ask yourself if unbalanced feelings, where someone likes you more than you like them, and you feel stuck, have been present in past relationships, as well.
 If so, how did you handle them?
-If reciprocating strong feelings for someone has repeatedly been an issue in your relationships, it might be worth exploring this a bit further.
+If reciprocating strong feelings for someone has repeatedly been an issue in your relationships, consider exploring this a bit further.
 Sometimes this can indicate that a person needs more time to focus on themselves and their own goals, has fears about relationships, perhaps due to personal or family issues, or has been trying to make relationships work with folks they know aren't good matches for them.
 Exploring these possibilities and others, by yourself or with a counselor, can help you learn to develop meaningful bonds in future relationships.
+Hope this helps!